-Traditionally a beautiful Argentinian delight, you’ll find these gluten free and keto empanadas to be bursting with flavor and all wrapped up in a nice ‘n flakey low carb pie crust!
+Traditionally a beautiful Argentinian delight, you’ll find these gluten free and keto empanadas to be bursting with flavor and all wrapped up in a suuuper flaky low carb pie crust!

-That’s right, empanadas are a beautiful Argentinian delight, which we’ve adopted here in Mexico as our own (no-brainer!).
+That’s right, empanadas are a true delight, which we’ve adopted here in Mexico as our own (a no-brainer!).

-This version, however, is a bit more on the traditional Argentinian side, with the addition of green olives non-negotiable!
+This version, however, is a bit more on the traditional Argentinian side; with the addition of green olives being non-negotiable!